 And our privacy was invaded.

-Um, and it was also every town, every town was there in full force.
+Every town was there in full force.

-But um I did speak to some of the media and they did take down some of my quotes, but nothing that I stated um when I expressed that I was still a strong supporter of the second amendment, and I was an NRA member, made it into print or online or in the any of the interviews.
+But I did speak to some of the media, and they did take down some of my quotes, but nothing that I stated when I expressed that I was still a strong supporter of the Second Amendment.

-They were cherry picking people who were calling for more gun control laws.
+They were cherry-picking people who were calling for more gun control laws.

 Absolutely, here we go again.

-You know what the problem is we're not learning.
+You know what the problem is?

 We're not learning from these experiences.

-I I honestly think we can create a foolproof system.
+And at the very minimum, I honestly think we can create a foolproof system.

-I believe that strongly in the ability of military and police and and trained individuals that would know exactly how to secure any school in the country.
+I believe that strongly in the ability of military and police and trained individuals that would know exactly how to secure any school in the country.

-Uh that's not an excuse for me.
+That's not an excuse for me.

 One armed police officer, meaning there was only one with a concealed carry permit.

-Quick break, right back, we'll continue.
+Quick break, right back.

 We're not going to disclose the video at this time, and we may never disclose the video, depending on the prosecution and the criminal case.

-Well, what I saw Was a deputy arrive at the west side of building twelve, take up a position, and he never went in.
+But what I saw was a deputy arrive at the west side of Building 12, take up a position, and he never went in.

 When did you find out that Deputy Peterson had not gone into the building?